Celebrate Better Hearing with a FREE Hearing Test!

 Ear wax is healthy and offers a lot of protective benefits, but sometimes excess ear wax can build up in the ear canal and block sound from passing through to the inner ear.
 When sound waves can’t pass through to the inner ear, the result is sudden, temporary hearing loss.

-There are more than 200 medications known to be ototoxic—many of them are used to treat cancer, heart disease and infections.
+There are more than 200 medications known to be ototoxic — many of them are used to treat cancer, heart disease and infections.
 While some of these medications can cause permanent hearing damage, others result in just a temporary hearing loss.
 Medications known to cause temporary hearing loss include high doses of aspirin and NSAIDs (ex. ibuprofen), quinine (used to treat malaria), and loop diuretics (often prescribed for heart and kidney conditions).

-Sometimes a head injury only affects the outer or middle ear, resulting in a type of hearing loss called conductive hearing loss.
-The hearing loss typically goes away within a few months in these cases.
-However, if the trauma is severe enough to damage the inner ear, the sudden hearing loss may become a long-term, permanent hearing loss.
+Sometimes a head injury only affects parts of the outer or middle ear (such as the ear canal or ear drum), resulting in conductive hearing loss.
+Hearing loss from this kind of damage typically goes away within a few monthsHowever, if the trauma is severe enough to damage the inner ear, the sudden hearing loss may be permanent.

-Ear infections, such as swimmer's ear, are more common in children, but they do affect adults as well.
+Ear infections, such as swimmer's ear, are more common in children, but they can affect adults as well.
 Bacteria and viruses can invade the middle ear, causing a buildup of fluid.
 This fluid becomes a breeding ground for infection.
 The swelling and excess fluid can block sound waves from passing through to the inner ear, resulting in temporary hearing loss.
 Many people report that the ear sounds muffled in these cases.
 Normal hearing is usually restored after the infection clears up.
-Note: It’s important to get treated for an ear infection, as untreated infections could result in more ear damage and more permanent loss of hearing.

 Check your hearing health in our centers